project-chip/connectedhomeip/examples/light-switch-app/genio/README.md

 ## Introduction

-The `Genio` (MT793X) light switch example provides a baseline demonstration of a on-off light switch device, built using CHIP and the MediaTek `Genio` SDK.
+The `Genio` (MT793X) light switch example provides a baseline demonstration of a on-off light switch device, built using Matter and the MediaTek `Genio` SDK.
 It can be controlled by a Chip controller over Wi-Fi network..

 The `Genio` device can be commissioned over Bluetooth Low Energy where the